SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc25-scc24-post-mortem.md

 - datacenter access

 The earliest hardware we got was the [32 Port 400Gb Switch](https://micasnetworks.com/product/m2-w6920-32qc2x/) from Micas Networks.
-The SCC23 Team had met them at SC23.
-Micas Networks was a really strong supporter for us.
-They were willing lend their hardware sinc e May.
-This support pushed our team to really reach the 400Gb bandwidth we wanted.
+Our relations started with Team SCC23.
+Since then, Micas Networks has been one of our essential supporters.
+They generously lent us their hardware since May, and this support pushed our team to really reach the 400Gb bandwidth we wanted.

-Over the summer we communicated with our primary system vendor for hardware.
-But late July we really couldn't get the cluster we had been speccing out with them.
-The big system vendor told us that there was just not enough support for it.
-So we would need to take up with other avenues to build our system.
-So obviously this upsetting, especially since we had prior commitment from them, we were already late into the cycle, had the hardware proposal due in around 2 months, and only had an idea of what we wanted.
+Over the summer we were told by our primary system vendor that the hardware we've been speccing out was unattainable due to a lack of support.
+This upsetting news came in late July and quickly became a source of stress since the hardware proposal was due in 2 months.
+We were late into the cycle, with only an idea of what we needed, and no physical means of compute.

-The meetings from then forward were about talking about with SDSC mentors, contacts, suppliers, etcetera.
+The meetings from then forward consisted of scouting out alternative possibilities with SDSC mentors, contacts, suppliers, etcetra.
 This was a long process, and it would mean that we would not have a system.
 We spoke with local vendors about systems.
 Our own sponsors looked at their contacts.
 And the sponsor network really grew.
 It was a lot of emails, calls, and meetings just to get one promise of a component at a time.

 The first system integrator was Applied Data Systems, who even went through the effort of driving a node up to SDSC.
 This was the first machine we started to work on, "*Percy*" (though early on we dubbed it Ryan after the sponsor).
 This node, however, would not be able to accomodate MI210 GPUs due to the slots of the FHFL 2PCIe width slots.
 Then Aeon Computing provided us with the second system that could fit 4 pairs of MI210s.